harendra-kumar/concise-haskell/syntax.rst

 * Defined in base
 * TODO: point to prelude itself
-* TODO: show the result of the expression
+* TODO: make the expressions executable in ghci

 +-----------+----------------+------------------------------------------------+
 | Operation | Example        | Description                                    |